IrisShaders/glsl-transformer/README.md

 TODO:

 - how does the grammar work
+- ANTLR generates code from the grammar (which makes it part of the API surface)
 - lexing (on chars) vs parsing (on tokens)
 - details of the glsl lexer and parser
 - hidden token channels